 This is a flexible support package which includes opportunities for CPD and at least three days’ bespoke onsite support with further remote support for colleagues across your organisation.

 As part of this work, we have developed some useful resources that are linked to the proposed technical routes.
 These creative and innovative resources map job roles within technical routes to Functional Skills, GCSE maths, GCSE English and social action.
 Animations promote maths and English, and resources are supported with teaching tips on how to use them effectively.
-These are available on the Excellence Gateway.
+These are easily accessible on the Study Programmes Exhibition Site which was launched in December 2018.